 What about the garlic?!

-The annual festival is also, of course, a highly aromatic celebration of the beloved bulbous plant.
+The festival is also, of course, a highly aromatic celebration of the beloved bulbous plant.
 But if you thought supermarket varieties were all you need to know about garlic, you’re in for a powerfully pungent surprise.
-Head to the market area and you’ll find hundreds of pounds of delicious B.C. garlic for sale––look for varieties such as Red Russian and Italian Softneck.
+Head to the market area to find hundreds of pounds of delicious local-grown garlic for sale––including varieties such as Chesnok Red, Italian Softneck, Red Russian and more.

 Will there be anything to eat and drink?